vjayanthi/JavaExersices/README.md

 # JavaExersices
-This is the repo for learning Java :shipit:
+This is the repo for learning Java
+README.md